tssA8/MediaCodecTestRun/README.md

 Usage
 -----

-copy the 4 files in your project
+copy these files and put it into your project

 step1 :